 In the landscape: Large Reclining Figure

 In the Terrace Gallery: Henry Moore: In the Arts Council Collection

-Not only has Harewood installed one of Henry Moore’s monumental sculptures outside Harewood House, a 9 metre long work known as `Large Reclining Figure`, but also inside in the Terrace Gallery there will be an exhibition of almost all the holding of Henry Moore’s work in Arts Council Collection.
-This will be a final opportunity to see these master works together before they go back into storage for some time.
+Not only did Harewood install one of Henry Moore’s monumental sculptures outside Harewood House, a 9 metre long work known as `Large Reclining Figure`, but also inside, in the Terrace Gallery, there was an exhibition of almost all the holding of Henry Moore’s work in Arts Council Collection.
+This was the final opportunity to see these master works together before they go back into storage for some time.

 Exhibitions of Henry Moore in association with The Henry Moore Foundation and Arts Council Collection